-- To provide an opportunity for undergraduate students to study Counselling Psychology as a Single Honours pathway; - To enable students to develop the graduate knowledge, skills and attitudes to critically evaluate the contested and multi-dimensional nature of psychology and Counselling Psychology; - To prepare students for a number of diverse roles, for example, further training in counselling or Counselling Psychology, Management, Health Education, Human Resource Management and other careers in psychology-related fields.
+- To provide an opportunity for undergraduate students to study Developmental Psychology as a Single Honours pathway; - To enable students to develop the graduate knowledge, skills and attitudes to critically evaluate the contested and multi-dimensional nature of psychology and Developmental Psychology; - To prepare students for a number of diverse roles, for example, further training in Developmental Psychology, Management, Health Education, Human Resource Management and other careers in psychology-related fields.

 This specific pathway has been designed with employability in mind.
-It has been introduced to better suit the needs of the market and students, with a more focused attitude towards skills and employment opportunities in Counselling Psychology and related careers.
-Hence it is designed to cater for three types of student: those who are aiming for a career in a counselling setting, in particular fields whereby communication skills are central, such as within the health and social care professions; those who are currently working within a counselling setting, indeed perhaps as a counsellor, who wish to gain additional understanding and knowledge of the theoretical underpinnings of their work; and those who are aiming for a career in Counselling Psychology.
-Hence the degree is designed for those with both an interest in the application of psychological theory to the counselling practice and for those wishing to contribute their knowledge and skills to other general and/or specific settings.
-This programme hopes to attract those who wish to develop their career in Counselling Psychology whilst furthering their interest in other areas of psychology.
-Furthermore, it will benefit those who have an interest in psychology but wish to have a more directed career in Counselling Psychology.
+It has been introduced to better suit the needs of the market, and students, with a more focused attitude towards skills and employment opportunities in Developmental Psychology and related careers.
+Hence it is designed to cater for three types of student: those who are aiming for a career in a developmental setting, in particular fields whereby communication skills are central, such as within the health and social care professions; those who are currently working within a counselling setting, indeed perhaps as a counsellor, who wish to gain additional understanding and knowledge of the theoretical underpinnings of their work; and those who are aiming for a career in Developmental Psychology.
+Hence the degree is designed for those with both an interest in the application of psychological theory to the developmental practice and for those wishing to contribute their knowledge and skills to other general and/or specific settings.
+This programme hopes to attract those who wish to develop their career in Developmental Psychology whilst furthering their interest in other areas of psychology.
+Furthermore they would be particularly suited to further professional training in Educational Psychology.

 In addition to the usual recruitment of school/college leavers with A levels and equivalent, recruits to this course may include individuals working in the health-care professions, including counsellors and psychotherapists who wish to gain further theoretical knowledge to assist and develop their practice.

-The Counselling Psychology course differs from the BSc (Hons) Psychology degree by providing a specific vocational direction in counselling psychology, whilst still providing the GBC status to students who want to study postgraduate courses in other aspects of psychology (e.g. Forensic, Educational, Occupational or Health Psychology).
+The Developmental Psychology course differs from the BSc (Hons) Psychology degree by providing a specific vocational direction in Developmental Psychology, whilst still providing the GBC status to students who want to study postgraduate courses in other aspects of psychology (e.g. Forensic, Educational, Occupational or Health Psychology).
 It will allow those GBC students membership of the BPS and therefore to engage with the psychological community of applied psychologists through the BPS and other professional bodies (e.g. European Health Psychology Society).
 In terms of employability, these students will have 'added value' for any organisation seeking graduates with interpersonal and communication skills because of their basic grounding in counselling and relationship formation as well as psychology.
-They would also be particularly suited to further professional training in Counselling Psychology.
+They would also be particularly suited to further professional training in Developmental Psychology.

 Students are encouraged to consider their potential career pathways at the earliest opportunity in their choice of modules.
 Psychology liaises with the University's Careers service to keep it informed of changes within professional areas of the discipline, and to communicate to potential employers the knowledge and skills acquired by students taking psychology.
 The Careers Service runs a series of workshops especially for Psychology Students.
-The Course prepares students for careers in the following areas:
+The course prepares students for careers in the following areas:

-- Counselling Psychology (after postgraduate professional training) - Those electing to take a course which confers GBC can apply for postgraduate psychology training required to become a professional (Chartered) psychologist (e.g. counselling, educational, occupational); - Health-related disciplines (e.g. Assistant Psychologist; mental health worker) - Research: - Other postgraduate study (e.g. PGCE); - Police force at graduate level; - A range of caring professions (e.g. nursing, social work); - General graduate careers
+- Educational or Clinical Psychology (after postgraduate professional training)

+- Those electing to take a course which confers GBC can apply for postgraduate psychology training required to become a professional (Chartered) psychologist (e.g. Sports, counselling, clinical, educational, occupational)

+- Health related disciplines (e.g. Assistant Psychologist; mental health worker

+- Social work

+- Play therapist

+- Employment in an early years setting

+- Research

+- Other postgraduate study (e.g. PGCE)

+- Police force at graduate level

+- General graduate careers